How to decide consensus? A combinatorial necessary and sufficient condition and a proof that consensus is decidable but NP-hard: Introduction

 \section{Introduction}

-There has been much recent interest in the design of control policies for distributed systems of mobile agents.
-This has been motivated by the emergence of large scale networks without centralized control and with uncertain or time-varying connectivity.
+Recent years have seen considerable interest in the design of distributed control policies for networked systems of potentially mobile agents.
+Motivated by the emerging applications of autonomous platoons of vehicles, formations of UAVs, coordinating mobile sensor platforms and other autonomous robotic systems, the design of control strategies for swarms with unpredictable and time-varying connectivity has been the subject of much recent work.
 Controllers deployed in such systems ought to be completely decentralized, relying only on local information, and resilient to unexpected node and link failures.

-Consensus algorithms are a class of iterative update schemes which are commonly used as building blocks for the design of such controllers.
-They have recently been used in a variety of contexts, such as coverage control \cite{gcb08}, formation control \cite{ofm07, othesis}, distributed estimation \cite{XBL05, XBL06}, distributed task assignment \cite{CBH09}, distributed optimization \cite{TBA86} and \cite{NO09}.
-These algorithms provide a means by which distributed systems with limited or uncertain connectivity can reach a common state.
-They are often used as subroutines in various application areas.
+The design of such controllers usually relies on consensus algorithms, which are simple iterations allowing a distributed system of nodes to agree on a common state with desirable properties.
+We mention recent work on coverage control \cite{gcb08}, formation control \cite{ofm07, othesis}, distributed estimation \cite{XBL05, XBL06}, distributed task assignment \cite{CBH09}, and distributed optimization \cite{TBA86} and \cite{NO09}; these papers and others design distributed control laws either by a direct reduction to an appropriately defined consensus problem or by using consensus protocols as a key subroutine.

-The problem of finding convenient conditions for the convergence of consensus algorithms is an active area of current research.
-Much of the present literature is focused on sufficient conditions for consensus algorithms to converge.
-Such conditions have become progressively more general with time; we refer the reader to \cite{TBA86, JLM03, M05, ab06, lfm07, xw08, ll10} for a sampling of the literature.
-However, despite the significant attention attracted by this problem, there is no known efficiently verifiable condition that is both necessary and sufficient for consensus.
+Due to the wide applicability of consensus algorithms, the problem of finding convenient conditions that ensure their convergence has become an active area of current research.
+Much of the literature is focused on sufficient conditions for consensus algorithms to converge.
+Such conditions have become progressively more general with time; we refer the reader to \cite{degroot, cs77, TBA86, JLM03, M05, l05, ab06, lfm07, xw08, graphical, ll10, morse-ieee, charon, cao-sarym, cao-sarym2, julien-john} for a sampling.
+As a result of these works, a number of combinatorial properties of the underlying communication graphs are known to be sufficient for the convergence of classes of consensus algorithms.

+However, despite the significant attention attracted by this problem, no combinatorial necessary and sufficient conditions for consensus are known in general (necessary and sufficient conditions are known in some special cases, for example when the matrices have positive diagonals \cite{morse-ieee}).
+Moreover, much of the literature is formulated in terms of properties of matrix products which appear to be difficult to check, so that it is unclear whether it is possible to have efficiently verifiable conditions for consensus.
+Resolving these issues is the goal of this paper.

+We next give an overview of our results, after setting down our notation and giving a quick motivating example.